- After Diagnosis: A Guide for Patients and Families

 - How much will cancer treatment cost?

 Here, we offer answers to many of your questions about cancer and cancer treatment.
 We also tell you what you can expect from the people and services that are there to help you cope with cancer.
 To help you feel more prepared for visits with your health care team, we offer examples of questions you may want to ask them.
 We hope this information will help you and your family as you work through your fears and concerns about cancer and cancer treatment.

 Please keep in mind that this information is not meant to replace the advice of your doctor or nurse.
-Talking with them is the best way to understand what is going on with your body and how treatment will work to control the disease.
+Talking with them is the best way to understand what’s going on with your body and how treatment will work.

 Last Medical Review: 02/20/2015